OmoBarbie/se_project_spots/README.md

 Pass the array item to your getCardElement() function to create a card element.
 JavaScript
 Created Close Modal funtion, the forEach Loop, the Add Card Modal, the Add Card Modal Submission, and Preview modal close button.

+# Project 6 Spots

+# Description

+- Created the validation.js file, implemented the validation code and ensured that the enableValidation function accepts a configuration object as an argument.
+- Improved modal ux
+- Created code a feature that allows the users to close the modal by clicking on the overlay, i.e. anywhere outside the modal’s borders:
+- Created code a feature that allows the users to close the modal by pressing the Escape key.